125 Wright Hall

 - Keep Form I-20 valid by following proper procedures for extension of stay, change in educational levels (undergraduate to graduate) or programs of study (change of major), and transfer of schools.

 - Get a travel signature from the ISSO for travel outside of the U.S. Your I-20 must be signed on page 2 within the past 12 months to re-enter the US for studies at Smith College, and within 6 months to apply for a visa or when using post-completion Optional Practical Training.

 - Obey all federal and state laws.
-If Smith takes disciplinary action against a student as a result of the conviction of a crime, the school is required to report this information to immigration in SEVIS.
+If Smith takes disciplinary action against a student as a result of the conviction of a crime, the school is required to report this information to the government in SEVIS.
 You must also disclose fully and truthfully all information requested by the Department of Homeland Security’s immigration bureaus.

 - Follow employment regulations that limit on-campus employment to 20 hours per week while attending school.
-Off-campus employment is prohibited unless you get authorization from the ISSO at Smith College only.
+Off-campus employment is prohibited unless you get prior authorization from the ISSO at Smith College only.
 Smith College policies limit student work hours further, depending on your class year.

 - Respect your dates of stay!
-After completing your studies, you will have 60 days of “grace period” to stay in the US.
+After completing your studies, you will have up to 60 days of “grace period” to stay in the US.
 You may apply for practical training, apply for a change of status, or transfer to another school during this time, but you may not work unless given authorization from USCIS.
 If you exit the US during that time, you will forfeit any remaining days in the grace period.
 You must adhere to that time period, unless you have received prior authorization from the ISSO.
 If you withdraw from Smith College, your visa will be terminated and you will have 15 days to exit the country.
 If Smith College administratively withdraws your record, you will have 48 hours to exit the country.

 Department of Homeland Security: http://studyinthestates.dhs.gov/students